 New Years Eve and the table is set with festive candles...imagine some metallic fabrics in gold and silver sparkling against a deep gray, black or midnight blue.
 Or springtime greens popping up fresh from the ground.
 Halloween black, orange and purple stripes for trick or treat fun.
 And warm and cozy fall colors for a Thanksgiving feast.
 The stars keep twinkling throughout the year!

-The original table runner and pillow covers are made up in Splendid for Christmas and you can see them here.
+The original table runner and pillow covers are made up in Splendid for Christmas and you can see them at my shopify site or scroll on down for previous blog post.
 Check your local quilt shop for patterns and the Splendid line from Moda Fabrics.
 I hope this color play was helpful for some showering stars inspiration!

 I wanted to create a smaller version of Showering Stars that could be used in home decor for pillows and table decoration.
 Scaling the stars and trails down to half size made it possible to design with these elements for my Splendid collection in Christmas pillow covers and a table runner.